srinivas-patnala/Student-Teck-Stack-Directory/README.md

-For running of thsi project in your local system, run these following commands:
+For running of this project in your local system, run these following commands:
  In frontend folder:
-npm install (for dependecies purpose) npm start or ng serve
+npm install (for dependecies purpose) npm start or ng serve(Initiating purpose)

 In backend folder:
-mvn spring-boot:run
+mvn spring-boot:run(start the backend server)